-It is therefore important to be aware of the risks and symptoms, as early detection is the key to survival.
+It is therefore important to be aware of the risks and symptoms, as early detection is the key.
+By detecting early forms of mouth cancer, we increase the chance of cure and recovery.

 In the meantime, it’s important to be aware of any warning signs of something untoward and these include lesions in the mouth – see a dental professional if any white or red lesion fails to disappear within 14 days.